 The first flat section

 After this short intense climb, it’s time to catch your breath!
-And the first flat section is a great spot to take a short break.
+The first flat section is a great spot to take a short break.

 This flat section is a little over 200 metres before the steps restart.